nest/nestml/doc/nestml_language_concepts.rst

 Blocks
 ------

 To structure NESTML files, all content is structured in blocks.
 Blocks begin with a keyword specifying the type of the block followed by a colon.
 They are closed with the keyword ``end``.
 Indentation inside a block is not mandatory but recommended for better readability.
 Each of the following blocks must only occur at most once on each level.
-Some of the blocks are required to occur in every neuron model.
 The general syntax looks like this:

 ::